name: browserbase

 export BROWSERBASE_API_KEY="your_api_key"

-If this returns your project, you're ready.
-If this fails or BROWSERBASE_API_KEY is not set, direct the user to browserbase.com/settings to copy their API key and project ID, then:
+If this returns your project list, you're ready.
+If this fails or BROWSERBASE_API_KEY is not set, direct the user to browserbase.com/settings to copy their API key, then:

 export BROWSERBASE_API_KEY="their_key"

-Do not proceed until bb projects list returns successfully.
+Do not proceed until browse cloud projects list returns successfully.

 Choosing the Right Tool